chrisnad/open-api-gen-poc/README.md

 - Maven 3.6.3 or higher
 - Java 8 or higher

-Open sources in your favorite IDE as a Maven project and run `mvn generate-sources`.
+Open the project in your favorite IDE and run `mvn generate-sources`.
 Then run spring-boot application : `mvn spring-boot run`

 You should see `Tomcat initialized with port(s): 8080 (http)`

 Your application is accessible at `http://localhost:8080/poc`

-Automatically generated interactive user interface is available at `http://localhost:8080/poc/swagger-ui/`
+Automatically generated, interactive user interface is available at `http://localhost:8080/poc/swagger-ui/`

 And generated docs at `http://localhost:8080/poc/documentation/v3/api-docs`